Skip to content

 """Walk the store; rebuild caches.
 Idempotent.

-Loads identities, sessions, and tasks from disk.
-Active session
+Loads identities, channels, and tasks from disk.
+Active channel

 WALs are re-folded through their adapter so the